There is good scientific evidence to show climate is changing because of emissions of greenhouse gases resulting from human activity.

 The bulk of emissions derive from our demand for energy.
 The largest contributor is carbon dioxide (CO2), emitted when fossil fuels are burnt to meet those demands.
 There are also other emissions attached to industrial processes and agriculture.

 So what needs to be done?
 To limit the most damaging impacts of climate change, we need to reduce greenhouse gas emissions globally.
-The cost of acting to reduce global emissions, as estimated in the Stern Review, would be 1-2% of global GDP, compared to 5-20% damage costs to GDP if the problem was ignored.

 - In a future world where greenhouse gases are restricted, the cost of emitting those gases (i.e. carbon price) will be high.
 Early action to reduce emissions – here and elsewhere – can help reduce future costs.